 - Usually 2 to 2-1/2 storey

 - Set a half- to full-storey above ground

 - Drop siding or narrow lap siding, sometimes shingles

-Roofs, gabled or hipped were made up of cedar shingles.
-Front porches were sometimes covered in standing seam metal such as tin.
+Gabled Vernacular roofs were usually made of cedar shingles.
 Siding was usually drop siding with a pronounced channel or concave cove shape at the top of the board.
-Some rustic houses were shingled or board and batten, a popular Carpenter Gothic siding in the States.